akshayrkapadia/INE-Labs/README.md

 # INE-Labs
-My notes for the INE Penetration Testing Student labs
+My notes for the each INE lab I complete